vlazzarini/vanilla/README.md

 5.[Nodes](5.Nodes/.): this example places Csound within the Web Audio API context and connecting to other audio Nodes.
 6.[Stria](6.Stria/.): this demonstrates how to deal with server files and control playback of the numeric score.
+This example uses local files that need to be served over http and so can only be run from a server.
 7.[Render](7.Render/.): this tutorial shows offline rendering, as well as opening and downloading output audio files.
+This example uses local files that need to be served over http and so can only be run from a server.
 8.[Reso](8.Reso/.): in this example, we interface Csound with an external JS API, p5.js, which provides realtime performance controls for the instrument.
 Also